Colour & Typography

 Brody's Legacy

-Brody showed us that typography mustn't be perfect to be powerful.
+Brody showed us that typography doesn't have to be perfect to be powerful.
 Sometimes, it's the imperfections that make it unforgettable.

 🎨 Creative Challenge: Take a classic font and distort it digitally.
 How does it change the mood?
 The message?
 The impact?